t0bes1/bootx/README.md

     - Hero section has a zooming background image.

-    - Hero section have the block section below the image that consist:

-        * Short description of the company's philosophy
+    - Hero section have the block section below the image that consist of a Short description of the company's philosophy.

 ---

 + #### About Section

-    - gives 3 key reasons why a consumer would want to use the company
+    - gives 3 compelling key reasons why a consumer would want to use the company.

     ---
 + #### Top Boots Section